-Child Development offers the opportunity to gain an understanding of many aspects from reproduction, birth and caring for babies and younger children.
+Child Development offers the opportunity to gain an understanding of many aspects from reproduction, pregnancy and birth, nutrition and caring for babies and younger children.

-The Technical Award in Children's Learning and Development will also give you the opportunity to study children aged 0 to 5 years for coursework units; developing an understanding of:
+The Cambridge National in Child Development will also give you the opportunity to study children aged 0 to 5 years for NEA (coursework) units; developing an understanding of:

 - conditions for growth and development

 - nutritional guidelines

-- communication and language development
+- communication and intellectual development

 - learning and play

 - child health and safety

 - the role of health professionals

-The course has been designed to fit into the curriculum and form a key part of Progress 8 and Attainment 8 approved subjects.
+The course has been designed to fit into the curriculum and forms a key part of Progress 8 and Attainment 8 approved subjects.
 It consists of three units: one examined and two internally assessed and externally moderated; comprising 40% for the exam and 30% for the other two units.